INRIA/scikit-learn-mooc/jupyter-book/appendix/glossary.md

 Reuse https://inria.github.io/scikit-learn-mooc/figures/linear_fit.svg or
 linear regression 1d e.g. with Penguin example???

-basically the idea is to use all the terms on a given example.
+Basically the idea is to use all the terms on a given example.
 This is simpler than explaining each term individually. for features, samples, prediction, decision rule